-Example: -continued sClassName As String, sMethodName As String, Dim s As String sVersion As String, 5 s = objArch.RegMan.GetTimerLogLevel lErrorNum As Long, Optional sText As String = vbNullString) End Sub GetTimerLogPath() Syntax: 10 Parameters: Public Function GetTimerLogPath () As String End Function vMsg: the standard architecture message 1Severity: the severity of the message 15 Example: sClassName: the name of the class logging the message sMethodName: the name of the method logging the message sVersion: the version of the binary file (EXE or DLL) that contains the method logging message 1ErrorNum: the number of the current error Dim s As String sText: an optional parameter containing the text of the message.
-If s = objArch.RegMan.GetTimerLogPath 20 omitted, the text will be looked up in a string file or the generic VB error description will be used GetUseLocalCodes() Syntax: Example: 25 Public Function GetUseLocalCodes() As String End Function If Err.Number <> 0 Then log message $\label{eq:arch.LogMan.LogMessage} (vMsg, \ cmSeverityFatal,$ 30 "COrganizationCTLR", "InitForm" Example: GetVersion(), Err.Number, Err.Description) ' re-raise the error Err.Raise Err.Number End If Dim s As String s = objArch.RegMan.GetUseLocalCodes 35 WriteToDatabase () LPSTRToVBString() Used to log the message to the database on the server Extracts a VB string from a buffer containing a null using the CLoggingComp.
-This function returns the Trackterminated string. ingId that is generated by the CLoggingObject.
-40 Syntax: Syntax: Private Function LPSTRToVBString\$ (ByVal s\$) End Function Private Sub WriteToDatabase(vMsg As Variant, msgToLog As CMessage) 45 End Sub LogMan Parameters: The following are APIs located on the interface of the 50 Arch Object 200 named LogMan 508: vMsg: the standard architecture message LogMessage (); msgToLog: a parameter containing the text of the message.
-WriteToDatabase(); and WriteToLocalLog().
-55 Example: LogMessage () Used to log the message.
-This function will determine where the message should be logged, if at all, based on its If msgToLog.IsLoggableAtLevel (m_1LocalLogLevel) Then severity and the vMsg's log level.
-60 WriteToDatabase vMsg, msgToLog Syntax: End If WriteToLocalLog ()
+Syntax:

+Public Sub LogMessage(vMsg As Variant,

+lSeverity As Long,

+sClassName As String,

+sMethodName As String,

+sVersion As String,

+lErrorNum As Long,

+Optional sText As String = vbNullString)

+End Sub

+Parameters:

+vMsg: the standard architecture message

+Severity: the severity of the message

+sClassName: the name of the class logging the message

+sMethodName: the name of the method logging the message

+sVersion: the version of the binary file (EXE or DLL) that contains

+the method logging message

+lErrorNum: the number of the current error

+sText: an optional parameter containing the text of the message.

+If omitted, the text will be looked up in a string file or the generic

+VB error description will be used

+Example:

+If Err.Number <> 0 Then

+' log message

+Arch.LogMan.LogMessage(vMsg, cmSeverityFatal,

+"COrganizationCTLR",

+"InitForm",

+GetVersion(), Err.Number, Err.Description)

+' re-raise the error

+Err.Raise Err.Number

+End If

+WriteToDatabase()

+Used to log the message to the database on the server using 65 the CLoggingComp.
+This function returns the TrackingId that is generated by the CLoggingObject.

+Syntax:

+Private Sub WriteToDatabase(vMsg As Variant, msgToLog As

+5 CMessage)

+End Sub

+Parameters:

+vMsg: the standard architecture message

+msgToLog: a parameter containing the text of the message.

+Example:

+10 If msgToLog.IsLoggableAtLevel(m_LocalLogLevel) Then

+WriteToDatabase vMsg, msgToLog

+End If